pola-rs/polars/CONTRIBUTING.md

 At this point, you should be able to set a breakpoint in any `.rs` file located within the codebase.
 To stop at this breakpoint, open in your editor a python script that calls polars code and hit either `F5` to launch the `Python: Debug Rust` debugging configuration.

+#### Details

+The debugging feature runs via the specially-designed VS Code launch configuration shown above.
+The initial python debugger is launched, using a special launch script located at `/py-polars/debug/launch.py`, and passes the name of the script to be debugged (the target script) as an input argument.
+The launch script compiles the target script and runs it in the current environment.
+At this point, the process ID of the python debugging process is retrieved, and a second (Rust) debugger is attached to the Python debugger.
+The result is two simultaneous debuggers operating on the same running instance.
+Breakpoings in the Python code will stop on the Python debugger and breakpoints in the Rust code will stop on the Rust debugger.

 ### Pull requests

 When you have resolved your issue, [open a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) in the Polars repository.